 Profit % will be –

-The annual revenue made by Wayne Inc. Ltd, a Foot-ware manufacturing company amounted $100,000 million in the previous year based on the company’s actual receipts and payments.
+The annual revenue made by Wayne Inc. Ltd, a Foot-ware manufacturing company, amounted to $100,000 million in the previous year based on the company’s actual receipts and payments.
 The cash profit is 1% of revenues.
-The credit sales (not included in annual revenues) made during the year amounted $2300 million.
+The credit sales (not included in annual revenues) made during the year amounted to $2300 million.
 Wayne charges an annual depreciation of $800 million on its assets.

-Management of Wayne Inc wants to find the Book Profits and calculate profit percentage both book.
+Management of Wayne Inc wants to find Book Profits and calculate the profit percentage for both books.

 Use below given data for calculation of profit percentage.

 Calculation of Book Profit can be done as follows –